Skip to content

 * Colored ink is more harmful than black ink.
 Always ask your tattoo artist, but nowadays black ink comes from natural pigments, mostly charcoal and logwood.

-The first organic balm I used was Skin Savior, from One Love Organics and it no longer exists in Europe.
+The first organic balm I used was Skin Savior by One Love Organics and it is no longer available in Europe.

 Why did I like Skin Savior so much?